-Whether you are just exploring the idea of teaching online or you are preparing to develop and teach an online or hybrid course, Online Teaching at U-M can help you:
+Whether you are interested in creating an online degree program or you are preparing to develop and teach an online or hybrid course, Online Teaching at U-M can help you:

-Consider unique affordances created by technologies and pedagogies in the online environment
+Consider unique affordances created by technologies and pedagogies when developing an online course

 Introducing the Online Teaching Academy

 Created for faculty teaching in online and hybrid programs partnering with the Center for Academic Innovation, the Online Teaching Academy is a facilitated cohort experience that mentors faculty as they transform their pedagogical practices into engaging online learning experiences.

 Courses that guide you through common challenges experienced when designing or facilitating an online course.
 Self-paced and facilitated options are available.

 Community of Practice Meet-Ups